Bi-Lipschitz quasiconformal extensions: An explicit representation of the Ahlfors--Weill extension

-produces a family of univalent holomorphic functions on $\mathbb H$ and it is in fact a chordal Loewner chain starting from $g=g_0$.
-By tracing the boundary values of the Loewner chain $\{g_t\}$ on $\mathbb R$, the quasiconformal extension is obtained.
+produces a family of univalent holomorphic functions on $\mathbb H$, which is a chordal Loewner chain starting from $g=g_0$.
+By tracing the boundary values of the Loewner chain $\{g_t\}$ on $\mathbb R$, we obtain the quasiconformal extension.
 More precisely, \eqref{formula} is given by $G(z)=g_y(x)$ for $z=x+iy \in \mathbb H$.
-By direct computation of the complex dilatation of $G$, we have the formula of $\mu_G$ as in \eqref{harmonic}.
-This coincides with the one obtained by Ahlfors and Weill.
+By directly computating the complex dilatation of $G$, we obtain the formula for $\mu_G$ as in \eqref{harmonic}.

-For a conformal homeomorphism $g$ of $\mathbb H^*$ with $\Vert S_g \Vert_\infty<2$, the Beltrami coefficient $\mu \in M(\mathbb H)$ given in \eqref{harmonic} is called {\it harmonic}.
+For a conformal homeomorphism $g$ of $\mathbb H^*$ with $\Vert S_g \Vert_\infty<2$, the Beltrami coefficient $\mu \in M(\mathbb H)$ given in \eqref{harmonic} is called \textit{harmonic}.

 \begin{theorem} For every harmonic Beltrami coefficient $\mu \in M(\mathbb H)$, the quasiconformal self-homeomorphism $F:\mathbb H \to \mathbb H$ with complex dilatation $\mu$ is a bi-Lipschitz real-analytic diffeo\-morphism with respect to the hyperbolic metric on $\mathbb H$. \end{theorem}